phpjump/grady/README.md

 <form id="full-gen-register"></form>
 ```
 This snippet produces a full set of fields for registering a user.
-All you have to do is get the input values from either the `id` or `name` attributes and voila!!
+All you have to do is obtain the input values from either the `id` or `name` attributes and voila!!
+However in order to do this, remember to insert the `method` and `action` attributes/values inside the form tag.
 Because the elements are not loaded from the server, they are not visible when viewing the source.
 It is however possible to view the generated code with the browser's developer tools. `Inspect Element`.
 Each form field attribute( id, class, name, etc..) is named after it's specific label.
 So the **email** field will have an `id` of `email`.